backup-manager/backup-manager/README.md

 ### Maintainers

-This package maintained by Mitchell van Wijngaarden and Shawn McCool of [Big Name](http://heybigname.com)
+This package is maintained by Mitchell van Wijngaarden and Shawn McCool of [Big Name](http://heybigname.com)

 ### License